schlepfilter/frp/doc/api.md

 ```

 ## frp.core/snapshot
-`snapshot` captures the return values of behaviors at each time of occurrence of an event and puts the occurrence and the return values in a sequence.
+`snapshot` captures the return values of behaviors at the time of each occurrence of an event and puts the occurrence and the return values as a combined occurrence in a sequence.
 ```clojure
 (require '[frp.core :as frp])